 Applicants should submit a legible PDF map of the most current zoning and parcelization surrounding the project boundary.
 If applicants are unable to provide this map, please provide an explanation as to why.

-Staff review: [No concerns noted. / List concerns and feedback]
+Staff review: [No concerns noted. / List concerns and feedback].